niermann/holoaverage/docs/parameters.rst

     position.
 Such a drift might occur when the voltage supply of the biprism is not stable.
 Usually this alignment is not needed.

+.. _param-align_cut_off:

+align_cut_off
+^^^^^^^^^^^^^

+:Parameter: ``align_cut_off``
+:Type: Optional (by default value of parameter :ref:`param-cut_off` is taken)
+:Format: Floating point number
+:Unit: Reciprocal nanometer (1/nm)
+:Description: The value specified by this parameter is taken as cut-off frequency for the low pass used in the raw
+    alignment step.
+For the raw alignment low pass, always a hard aperture (edge function) is taken.
+    Please note, that if a wrong :ref:`param-sampling` is specified, the value of this parameter does not refer to the correct spatial frequency.

+    If this parameter is not given, the value of the parameter :ref:`param-cut_off` or :ref:`param-cut_off2` is used.

+    .. versionadded:: 1.1.5

 .. _param-align_roi:

 align_roi